 Published 05/11/2021 Updated 02/14/2022

 In many Asian cultures, side dishes are an important part of every meal.
 In Japan, people often eat salad as a side with soup, rice, and a cooked protein for breakfast, lunch, and dinner.
 I actually experienced eating salad every morning during my travels in Japan.
 When eating salad, people in Japan often use a common type of dressing known as ‘wafu dressing.’

-So, let’s learn how to make wafu dressing!
-But, before we do, let’s learn about this classic Japanese dressing first!
+Here, we will learn how to make this classic Japanese wafu dressing!
+But, before we do, let’s learn about it first!

 What Is Wafu Dressing?

 In Japanese, ‘wafu dressing’ (和風ドレッシング, wafū doresshingu), literally refers to ‘Japanese-syle dressing.’
 Actually, food words in Japanese which begin with ‘wa’ (和) refer to a Japanese style of food.
 For example, think of the ‘wa’ in ‘wagyu’ which means ‘Japanese beef.’
 I learned this fact from Nami on her blog Just One Cookbook.

 Typically, the basic dressing ingredients consist of Japanese soy sauce or tamari, rice vinegar, mirin, and vegetable oil.
 Each Japanese family and household has its own take on this dressing.
 For many families, they may include additional ingredients such as grated or pureed carrots, onion, ginger, wasabi, and/or umeboshi.
 Further, citrus such as lemon or yuzu may be added.